pydanny/pydanny.github.com/posts2014/09-12-barcamp-django-sf.rst

 What's really awesome about camping at `BarCamp Django SF`_ is it allows out-of-town attendees to keep their costs low ($15 event cost vs $200+ hotel rooms).

 **note:** Our definition of 'camping' is staying overnight inside the Eventbrite office in San Francisco.
-While you can't pitch a tent, you don't have to worry about mosquitos.
+While you can't pitch a tent, you don't have to worry about mosquitoes.
 Some people will stay up all night, but we'll have quiet areas for those of us who need our 8 hours.

 See you there!